-The STEP framework in PE was developed to support teaching and learning.
+The STEP principle in PE was developed to support teaching and learning.
 The STEP framework is an easy-to-use approach to adapting, differentiating and extending PE and sports lessons.
 STEP has been highly promoted over the past 10 years, including being used in PE teaching resources and CPD courses.

 The STEP principle is a versatile framework developed by "young leaders" to adapt and differentiate PE activities and games to suit the needs and abilities of all participants.
 STEP stands for Space, Task, Equipment, and People.
 By adjusting these four elements, teachers and pupils themselves can make activities more inclusive, challenging, or accessible, ensuring that every child is engaged and learning.